This section was written by Leandro Cabo from rhcplivearchive.com

 ACOUSTIC RENDITIONS OF SHADOWS COLLIDE WITH PEOPLE

-Dates: Late 2003 or Early 2004
+Dates: Early 2004

 Players: John Frusciante